algolia/docsearch/docs/src/config-file.md

 ```

 To find the right subset to use based on the URL, we iterate over these
 `start_urls` items.
-Only the first one matching is applied.
+Only the first one to match is applied.

 Considering the URL `http://www.example.com/en/api/` with the configuration: